2023 Solar Incentives Guide for Syosset, NY - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-• Net Metering: Net metering factors in once your solar panels are up and running.
-If you've signed a net metering agreement with your Syosset utility company, it will subtract the value of the excess energy produced by your solar system from your utility bill each month.
-In some areas, this is a dollar-for-dollar credit, while in other areas you may receive a refund equivalent to a percentage of the value.
+• Net Metering: Net metering becomes relevant once your solar system is up and running.
+If you've signed a net metering agreement with your Syosset utility company, the company will subtract the value of the excess energy produced by your solar system from your utility bill each month.
+In some areas, this is a dollar-for-dollar credit, while in others you might make back a percentage of the value.

-• Tax Exemptions: Tax exemptions may come in one of two forms.
-First, there is sales tax exemption, applied at the time you purchase your solar panels.
-The second is property tax exemption, which allows you to exclude the added value of your solar system when calculating property tax for your house.
+• Tax Exemptions: Tax exemptions can come in one of two forms.
+The first is sales tax exemption, which is applied at the time you purchase your solar panels.
+The second is property tax exemption.
+This allows you to ignore the added value of your solar system when paying property tax on your home.

 Best Regional Coverage